Gatun Dam: Construction

-The Gatun location was in most ways ideal for a dam; upstream of the dam site the hills enclosing the Chagres River opened very wide around the area that is now Gatun Lake.
+The Gatún location was in most ways ideal for a dam; upstream of the dam site the hills enclosing the Chagres River opened very wide around the area that is now Gatun Lake.
 Over a narrow gap the hills close to a relatively narrow gap with a natural rock-based channel in the centre.
 This allows a moderately sized dam to enclose a huge body of water, which both provides passage for ships across much of the isthmus, and provides a reservoir of water with which to operate the locks.
 The central hill was the ideal solid base for the construction of the concrete spillway and its dam, the main part of the dam being earth.
 The only problem was the huge scale of the dam required massive rock and dirt fill that was provided by about 100 trainloads of waste rock deposited into two parallel walls of waste rock about 2700 ft apart every day for several years from the Gaillard Cut (now called the Culebra Cut) and the Gatun Locks excavation.
 Between these waste rock walls an impervious core was created by using a hydraulic fill technique which pumped millions of cubic yards of clay material and water into the area between the rock walls.
 This fill was made by digging up the soft clay present in the valley below, where dredges excavated the clay and water and loaded it into pumps that delivered it up into a pond created between the inner and outer walls of the dam.
 The pumped mixture was allowed to sit until the clay settled out, with the excess water being drawn off and pumped back downstream.
 This dried and hardened material created a solid core of "natural" cement at the core of the dam.

 After the dam was built to its desired height, the entire up-stream side was armored to prevent wave action damaging the dam by placing large boulders on the face, particularly where there is strong wave action.

 The dam contains some 17000000 m3 of material and is about 2700 ft wide at its base, about 105 ft high and 7500 ft long.
 The dam weighs some 27000000 LT.
 It covers 1.17 km2 of ground, and contains enough earth and rock to build a wall 1 1/2 metres high and 29 cm thick (or four foot eight inches high and a foot thick) around the Earth at the equator.